 For a bit of a challenge: Mt Ngungun

 Mount Ngungun has a 2.8km trail with great views of Mount Tibrogargan, Mount Coonowrin and Mount Beerwah.
 When you hit the summit, be prepared for 360-degree views of the coast and hinterland.
 This’ll take you around two hours so pack lots of water and snacks.

 The Gap Creek Reserve has an authentic bush feel, just 15 minutes from the city.
 It’s known for bike trails, but you can relax on the grass by the lapping waters of the natural water reserve that is safe for swimming, stand-up paddle boarding and kayaking.

 To cuddle some furry friends: Koala sanctuary

 Just 12km from the city at Lone Pine Koala Sanctuary, you can hold one of their 130 koalas and hand-feed kangaroos.
 Meet all sorts of Aussie animals in this natural setting surrounded by trees and bush.

 Daisy Hill Koala Sanctuary is a great free option to view koalas in their natural setting from two observation decks – so bring your camera.
 Learn more about koalas, their habitat and life cycle.

-Take a drive to the top of Mount Coot-tha for unparalleled views of the Brisbane skyline and surrounding suburbs at the lookout.
-Grab a coffee or bite to eat at their restaurant, perched on the hill.
-Don’t forget the Instagram pic.
+Take a drive to the top of Mount Coot-tha for unparalleled views of the Brisbane skyline and surrounding suburbs.
+Grab a coffee or bite to eat at their restaurant and perch on the hill to take it all in.

-To chuck some snags on the barbie: Free BBQs spots
+To chuck some snags on the barbie: Free barbecue spots